johnbull-dev/train-board/README.md

 ## Version Info

+### 2025.4.2
+- Added functionality to remember the station I was last viewing and then returning the user to that station when they go back.

 ### 2025.4.1
 - Added a new API route to fetch 10 suggested stations based on the station code or name
 - Added a new test to check the new API route